2718e/TypeAwesome-WebApi/readme.md

 Also creates interfaces (and enums if applicable) to describe the shape of data returned from and passed to those functions.

 Made this to help with development on a different project.
 Open sourcing in case someone finds it useful.
-However, be aware that (currently) this has only been tested or verified implicitly by checking the project it was used in worked as a whole - as such not all potential configurations are tested.
+However, be aware that (currently) this has only been tested or verified implicitly by checking the project it was used in worked as a whole - as such not all potential configurations are tested (especially not recent changes).

+# Recent Changes

+* Made all properties of exported models optional parameters.
+* determining which Http Method (e.g. GET, POST, PUT) to call based on attributes and action name.

+# Assumptions / Limitations

 Also be aware this only currently supports the subset of Web Api features that were used in aforementioned project.
 In particular, the following constraints are assumed:
 * no route parameters (i.e. all parameters to controller methods are passed either through body or query string)